About GKE Inference Gateway

 1. Body-based routing extension: extracts the model identifier from the client request body and sends it to GKE Inference Gateway.
 GKE Inference Gateway then uses this identifier to route the request based on rules defined in the Gateway API HTTPRoute object.
 Request body routing is similar to routing based on the URL path.
 The difference is that request body routing uses data from the request body.

-2. Security extension: uses Model Armor or supported third-party solutions to enforce model-specific security policies that include content filtering, threat detection, sanitization, and logging.
+2. Security extension: uses Model Armor or supported third-party solutions to enforce model-specific security policies, which include content filtering, threat detection, sanitization, and logging.
 The security extension applies these policies to both request and response processing paths.
-This enables the security extension to sanitize and log both requests and responses.

 3. GKE Inference Gateway routes the request to the model replica returned by the endpoint picker extension.